yachty66/aicomputer/README.md

 ssh username@192.168.2.x  # Replace with your machine's IP
 ```

+## How to get the IP

+1. Connect the monitor along with the mouse and keyboard.

+2. Input the Wi-Fi password via the GUI and connect to Wi-Fi.

+3. Run `ip a` in the terminal and find the IP (it will look like 192.168.x.x or 10.0.x.x).

+4. From my end, run `ssh username@thisip`

 ## Usage

 Ready to use with GPU accelerated models from [Ollama](https://ollama.com) and other AI frameworks.